xcompact3d/Incompact3d/INSTALL.md

 ```

 ### Build with an already present 2DECOMP&FFT
-If different options from the defualt such as a different backend for the FFT rather than the generic or
+If different options from the default
+(i.e. Generic FFT backend and double precision) are necessary,
-IO with ADIOS2 are necessary, 2DECOMP&FFT needs to be pre-installed as described [here](https://github.com/2decomp-fft/2decomp-fft/blob/dev/INSTALL.md).
+2DECOMP&FFT needs to be pre-installed as described [here](https://github.com/2decomp-fft/2decomp-fft/blob/dev/INSTALL.md).
+Alternative available options are:
+* FFTW or MKL for the FFT backend engine;
+* ADIOS2 instead of MPI-IO for the IO operations;
+* SINGLE precision for the build.

 2DECOMP&FFT installation provides CMake configuration file that can be used to find the installation directory.
 To allow the `find_package` of CMake to work the following variable needs to be set as
 ```